dward2/BME547/Resources/Databases/mlab.md

 access to the web interface of the database.

 1. Log into your MongoDB Atlas database server account.
-2. Make sure you are viewing the database you want to give access to.
-3. Click on "Access Manager" at the top of the page and select "Project Access" from the dropdown.
+2. Click on "Project Identity & Access" under "Security" on the left-hand side.
-4. Click on the "Invite to Project" button.
+3. Click on the "Invite to Project" button.
-5. Enter the e-mail address associated with the MongoDB account you wish to provide access.
+4. Enter the e-mail address associated with the MongoDB account you wish to provide access.
-6. Select the appropriate permission level to give.
+5. Select the appropriate permission level to give.
-7. Click the "Invite to Project" button.
+6. Click the "Invite to Project" button.